tiagofsanchez/blog/content/posts/2019-11-13-Creating a gatsby starter.md

 # Welcoming gatsby-tfs-starter

-My starter styling was in a way inspired by Dan Abramov [blog](https://overreacted.io/) and to build something like that, with the functionalities that I had envisioned, I had to leverage a already existing starter, the [gatsby-advanced-starter](https://www.gatsbyjs.org/starters/Vagr9K/gatsby-advanced-starter/).
+My starter styling was in a way inspired by Dan Abramov [blog](https://overreacted.io/) and to build something like that, with the functionalities that I had envisioned, I had to leverage a already existing starter, the [gatsby-advanced-starter](https://www.gatsbyjs.org/starters/Vagr9K/gatsby-advanced-starter/), as I didn't want to start from scratch.

-I had to make a couple of changes on that starter as one of the things that I wanted to see there was MDX implemented - now you can have that!
+I had to make a couple of changes on that starter as one of the things that I wanted to see there was MDX implemented - now you can have that on [this starter](https://github.com/tiagofsanchez/gatsby-tfs-starter)!
 After making that change I used `theme-ui` to give it a more opinionated styling and tweaked a couple of things more.

+That is that!
+I finally published my first Gatsby starter and my first open sourced project.
+I hope that you used!

+See you around!